Person gets multiple booster shots in one day

 A NRHCC spokesperson said to assume another person's identity and receive a medical treatment is "dangerous".

-Last year, it was revealed man who was vaccinated against Covid-19 up to 10 times in one day on behalf of other people.
+Last year, it was revealed a man was vaccinated against Covid-19 up to 10 times in one day on behalf of other people.

 At the time, vaccinologist and associate professor Helen Petousis-Harris called the behaviour "unbelievably selfish" and taking advantage of somebody who needs some money.